CartoDB/academy/courses/06-intermediate-design/lesson-4.md

 ### Src-atop

-Src-atop only shows the part of the source layer that intersect with the destination.
+Src-atop makes sure that the source layer is shown at the top of all layers involved in the composite operation, within the area of overlap.

 {% highlight css %}
 marker-comp-op: src-atop;